SamuelGuaimaB/Ingenieros-Paralelos/README.md

 <h3> Arduino Code (C++) </h3>

 The Servo.h library is a built-in library for Arduino that allows people to easily control RC (hobby) servo motors.
-It simplifies the process by handling the precise pulse-width modulation (PWM) signals in the background, allowing your motor to rotate to specific angles (usually 0 to 180 degrees) or at continuous speeds.
-We employed this library to manage the angles of our servo motor, depending the instruction to execute.
-When the microcontroller receives the decision taken by the Raspberry, the Arduino's code checks the action it is going to perform and how, sending small electric pulses to the driver.
+It simplifies the process by handling the precise pulse-width modulation (PWM) signals in the background, allowing your motor to rotate to specific angles (usually 0 to 180 degrees) or at continuous speeds. <b>We employed this library to manage the angles of our servo motor, depending the instruction to execute.
+When the microcontroller receives the decision taken by the Raspberry, the Arduino's code checks the action it is going to perform and how, sending small electric pulses to the driver</b>.

 // Modify or take as reference
 En nuestro carro autónomo, una vez el Arduino Uno haya recibido la cadena de dos caracteres enviada por la Raspberry Pi 4, se procede a procesarla.
 El código de Arduino escrito en C++, contiene una serie de funciones, ciclos y condicionales necesarias para el procesamiento y ejecución de la instrucción correspondiente, para que la placa Arduino posteriormente posea la capacidad de enviar pequeñas señales de corriente al driver, indicándole a éste la manera en la que va a alimentar con corriente el servo motor, pudiendo así ejecutar de manera eficaz la indicación solicitada.